mmower/Gen/README.md

 Here is a real example of using `Gen`, taken from the source of Statec.
 This method creates the `.m`/`.h` files for the user-facing state machine class.
-You can see the creation of a class with a private instance variable (i.e. the variable is defined in a class continuation) that implements a protocol and defines the methods of that protocol:
+You can see the creation of a class with a private instance variable (i.e. the variable is defined in a class extension) that implements a protocol and defines the methods of that protocol.
+In particular you can see how, when the method tagged `start` is being defined it looks up a method in the implementation class and uses the `GenMethod` to create a call to it:

     - (GenCompilationUnit *)generateUnit {
       NSString *userClassName = [NSString stringWithFormat:@"%@%@Machine",